coq/coq/doc/sphinx/addendum/type-classes.rst

    subgoals created by the lemma application, rather than doing typeclass resolution locally at the hint application time.

+.. tacn:: resolve_tc @ident

+   The tactic `resolve_tc` resolves the existential variables appearing in the term bound to :n:`@ident` whose types are typeclasses.
+It fails if any of them cannot be resolved.

+   This tactic works even when no goals are focused, so for instance `let c := open_constr:(something) in exact c; resolve_tc c` will solve the typeclass holes in `something` which remain after the unification done by :tacn:`exact`.

 .. _TypeclassesTransparent:

 Typeclasses Transparent, Typeclasses Opaque